joaks1/PyMsBayes/doc/source/tutorials/background.rst

 Again, this is arbitrary; drawing 100 million samples and keeping the closest 10,000 would be better.
-However, we can get a sense of whether we have evaluated a sufficient number of samples from the prior by keeping track of the parameter estimates as we accumulate samples and watch for them to stabilize.
+However, we can get a sense of whether we have evaluated a sufficient number of samples from the prior by:

+#.
+Keeping track of the parameter estimates as we accumulate samples and watch
+   for them to stabilize.
+#.
+Running multiple, independent analyses to make sure the estimates stabilize
+   to similar values each time.